mono/monodevelop/monodevelop/README.md

 ### Can't get it to work?

 Don't give up!
 Add an issue to [the issue tracker](https://github.com/fsharp/fsharpbinding/issues).
-You issue will be seen by the developers.
+Your issue will be seen by the developers.

 Users of Windows XP wishing to use this project are advised to read the instructions in this [fork](https://github.com/satyagraha/fsharpbinding/tree/windows-xp)